OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/module_plugin.rst

         }
     )

-We can create this file by hand or generate it using ``mod2egg`` as we showed in the earlier section.
+We can create this file by hand or generate it using ``mod2egg`` as we showed in an earlier section.

-F